Richard Devereux (died 1547): Career

 He was Deputy steward of the lordships of Arwystli and Cyfeiliog in Montgomeryshire in 1537.
 He supported his father in his dispute with the 2nd Earl of Worcester, and the borough of New Carmarthen.

 In 1543 he served under Sir John Wallop when he led a small force to help the Emperor Charles V in his invasion of France.
 He was mentioned in a dispatch on this campaign.

 Devereux was Deputy justice and chamberlain of South Wales during the reign of Henry VIII.
 He was justice of peace for Cardiff and Pembrokeshire in 1543, and Gloucester and Monmouthshire in 1547.
 He was Custos Rotulorum of Carmarthenshire from 1543 until his death in 1547.

 Richard Devereux was created a Knight of the Bath on 20 February 1547 at the coronation of Edward VI of England.
-Later this year he was made a member of the council in the marches of Wales.
+Later that year he was made a member of the council in the marches of Wales.